The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 Orders and deliveries of the multirole fighter aircraft

 In November 1996, India placed an order with Sukhoi for eight Su-30K fighters and 32 Su-30MKI aircraft.
-The aircraft, fitted with enhanced avionics, engines and weapons, were delivered in batches.
+Fitted with enhanced avionics, engines and weapons, the aircraft were delivered in batches.

 The first ten Russian-made Su-30MKI aircraft were delivered to the IAF in mid-2002.
 The aircraft were inducted into service in September 2002.
 The second batch of 12 aircraft was handed over in 2003.

 In December 2012, HAL signed a contract with the Ministry of Defence and Rosoboronexport for the production and delivery of 42 Su-30MKI aircraft, bringing the total number of orders to 222.
-The Indian Air Force operates more than 150 Su-30MKIs, as of January 2013.
+The IAF operates 260 Su-30MKIs as of January 2020, while 12 more are expected to be delivered by the end of 2020.

 Su-30MKI design and avionics